Mochaul/advpro-lab/tutorial-10/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+We must know how the thread works in order to find the best way to use multithreading and optimizing the algorithm.